mirobergam/Election-Analytics/posts/blog7.md

 ![](../figures/covidmap.jpg)

-By feeding the most recent COVID totals by state into our model, we can generate this prediction map for who will win each state in the upcoming election.
+By feeding the most recent COVID totals by state into our model - dated October 24th - we can generate this prediction map for who will win each state in the upcoming election.

 The difficulty of measuring shocks is isolating their effect.
 Trump's handling of COVID and the virus' impact on citizens certainly played a role in his mild loss of support over the course of the last several months.
 However, in such a dramatic campaign cycle where any number of events can be labeled as shocks - from opening of a seat on the Supreme Court to the leak of Trump's tax information - it's difficult to say if COVID was the main driver.